hws2002/algorithm/Lab/Partial_Sum/readme.md

-# LAB : Comparison of Time complexity of different Algorithms
+# LAB : Comparison of Time complexity of different Algorithms on Partial Sum Problem
 ## 1. Introduction
 ### 1.1.
 Purpose of this lab
 - To understand and compare the time complexity of different algorithms